Are Solar Panels Worth It in Massachusetts?

 • Seasonal production variations

-• Cheaper energy bills: The average homeowner in Massachusetts uses a lot of power, which adds up to a lot of savings when you switch to solar.
+• Cheaper energy bills: Lower and more predictable energy bills: Many Massachusetts households use enough electricity for solar to generate meaningful savings over time.
 Going solar now means that your monthly energy expenses will be more predictable (and very often significantly lower).
 Solar panels also protect you from future energy cost increases.

-• Protection from power outages: A solar battery can keep your lights on even if the local power grid is out, as Kevin in Lenox pointed out.
-“We've had power outages and the battery backups have been great, especially in the winter time,” he said.
+• Protection from power outages: A solar battery may help keep essential appliances or parts of your home powered during an outage, depending on how the system is configured.
+Kevin in Lenox wrote in a review, “We've had power outages and the battery backups have been great, especially in the winter time,” he said.
 “We had one very long power outage and the batteries kept us going.”

 • Better for the environment: Traditional energy sources like coal and natural gas release carbon dioxide and other harmful pollutants into the air.
 Solar panels generate electricity from sunlight, a clean and renewable energy source.
 Installing solar panels on your roof helps the environment primarily by reducing greenhouse gas emissions and dependence on fossil fuels.